magicfly/hawtdawg-all-ears/FAQ.md

 we know you want to show off your fabulous furry face, so we ,ve given you space to upload up to 15 photos!

+## Where do I list my favorite treats?

+Open the Hawt Dawg app and click on "Eidt profile."